JnyJny/busylight/docs/devices/muteme.md

 ### Blink Mode

-The light can be made to blink at two different speeds by setting the `blink` field.
-Valid blink values are:
+The light can blink at two different speeds: slow and fast.

-- 0b00 off
-- 0b01 slow
-- 0b10 unused state
-- 0b11 fast
+Fast blink is indicated by setting blink and clearing dim.
+Slow blink is indicated by setting blink and setting dim.

 ## Observations